ricardo-ch/go-tracing/README.md

  - Extract/Inject span from/to a map[string]string (textMapCarrier)
  - Declare an error span

+## Local Testing

+To locally test the tracer for development, use the provided `docker-compose` configuration to spin up jaeger and an example app.
+The default configuration uses the `examples/httpServer` code:

+    make docker-compose

+Then, browse to the Jaeger UI at: http://localhost:16686/search

 ## License
 go-tracing is licensed under the MIT license. (http://opensource.org/licenses/MIT)